apsun/VNaaS/API.md

 - `novel_id`: Optional.
 Filters results by quotes from the specified novel.
 - `character_id`: Optional.
 Filters results by quotes from the specified character.
+- `contains`: Optional.
+Filters results by quotes containing the specified text.

 Example output: